awsdocs/aws-net-developer-guide/doc_source/sdk-net-async-api.rst

     }

 The following line of code calls :code:`BeginPutObject` and specifies the above callback function.
-When the :code:`PutObject` operation completes, the callback function is called.
+When the :code:`PutObject` operation is complete, the callback function is called.
 The call to :code:`BeginPutObject` specifies :code:`null` for the :code:`state` parameter because the simple callback function does not access the :code:`AsyncState` property of the :code:`asyncResult` parameter.
 Neither the calling code or the callback function call :code:`EndPutObject`.
 Therefore,